Navid200/xDrip/docs/Nightscout/FreeDNS.md

 Go to [Subdomains](https://freedns.afraid.org/subdomain/).
 Add.

 Under "Domain", you have 7 options.
-Instead of using one of those, it may be better to do what is suggested [here](./FD_Domains.md) if you cannot reach your site at work or school.
+Those 7 domains are less likely to be disabled some time in the future.
+However, some schools or work places may block those domains.

+If your school or work place blocks your domain, try what is suggested [here](./FD_Domains.md).
 If you don't experience any issues at work or school, using one of the 7 main domains may be better to avoid the possibility of the domain going down at some point in the future.

-In that case, you can resolve the problem by creating a new subdomain and [switching to it](./ChangeHostname.md).
+If the domain you are using is disabled, you can resolve the problem by creating a new subdomain and [switching to it](./ChangeHostname.md).

 After having selected a public domain, please proceed with creating a subdomain.
 <br/>